Internet connections explained, including dial-up, ADSL and Cable connections.

 download data at a speed of 512Kbps and upload data at 128Kbps.

-The most important figure is the download speed, this depicts how long it will take to view a web page, download a music file or an email attachment
+The most important figure is the download speed as this depicts how long it will take to view a web page, download a music file or an email attachment

-As an example of how the different download speeds can affect your connection, below are some figures to give you an idea of the differences:
+To give you an idea of how the different download speeds can affect your connection below are some real world scenarios:

 Average Web Page (50 Kilobytes including images)